davegiles/salt-workshop/docs/grains/README.md

         Ubuntu-14.04
 ```

+> Note that this function does not contain the `s` at the end of `item`!

-## Grains Configuration
+## Custom Grains

+Salt will automatically discover grains based on a wide variety of defaults.
+However, you may want custom grains for your minions.
+This data can be quite
+extensive and incredibly useful.
+We'll take a look at configuring custom grains
+next.

+### Configuring Custom Grains

 The grains for a node can be configured in two different ways.
-One way is to configure the minion file located at ```/etc/salt/minion``` and modify the grains section there.
-Following snippet shows the grains configuration example commented in the minion configuration file.
+One way is to
+configure the minion file located at `/etc/salt/minion` and modify the grains

-As you can notice, the roles grain is a list whereas the deployment and other grains have a single value.
-Let's uncomment these values and save the file.
-Please note that the 'grains' declaration should start with one space and each of others are separated by two spaces (This is a YAML syntax which we will cover shortly)
+section there.
+The following snippet shows the grains configuration example
+commented in the minion configuration file.

 ```
+# file: /etc/salt/minion

 # Custom static grains for this minion can be specified here and used in SLS
 # files just like all other grains.
 This exmple sets 4 custom grains, with
 # the 'roles' grain having two values that can be matched against.